ScottA38/portfolio/content/services/index.md

 Hosting providers can be hard to chose from, and will sometimes be constrained by the type of web technology that we have chosen to construct the site with.

-If you are confident with your web hosting capabilities (or have an existing provider), you can choose to manage this phase yourself, or you can opt to allow Scott Dot Dev to integrate the hosting and deployment of your website into the development process, selecting from a list of pre-approved hosting providers.
+If you are confident with your web hosting capabilities (or have an existing provider), you can choose to manage this phase yourself, or you can opt to allow Scott-a-Dev to integrate the hosting and deployment of your website into the development process, selecting from a list of pre-approved hosting providers.

 If you choose to go it alone with your Web Hosting setup, there are a couple of topics that may require your attention: